KU-Cloud/wskMontageM101/README.md

 | STEP 10    | 7287                       | 1829    | 7244                    | 16361                |
 | STEP 11    | 7244                       | 1042    | 3416                    | 11703                |

-The total execution time of workflow: `126005ms`
+The total execution time of each activities is `126005ms`

-The total upload/download time during the workflow execution: `111061ms`
+The total upload/download time during the activity execution is `111061ms`

-The overhead caused by accessing external storage: `88.1402%`
+The overhead caused by accessing external storage is `126005/11061` = `88.1402%`

+If Applied our Proposed System
+---
+The total execution time of each activities will be `20238ms`

+The total upload/download time during the activity execution is `5300ms`

+The overhead caused by accessing external storage is `20238/5300` = `26.1884%`